Wainberg/ryp/README.md

      code.
 If your R package supports it, this is the fastest and easiest option, since it merely requires an environment variable or R one-liner to set the number of threads.
+- On Windows, interactive plotting is blocking: once you open a plot window, R will not execute any other code until you close the window.
+Unfortunately, R's C API does not expose the necessary functionality for third-party libraries like ryp to make this seamless on Windows.